best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 penguins_data <- penguins

 ## Analyse
-species_means <- penguins_data %>%
+species_means <- penguins_data |>
-  group_by(species) %>%
+  dplyr::group_by(species) |>
-  summarize(across(where(is.numeric), mean, na.rm = TRUE))
+  dplyr::summarize(across(where(is.numeric), mean, na.rm = TRUE))

 ## Report
 plot(penguins_data$bill_length_mm)
-write.csv(species_means, "penguin_species_mean_measurements.csv")
+utils::write.csv(species_means, "penguin_species_mean_measurements.csv")
 ```

 ````

-Leaving unused code in your scripts makes them more difficult to read and understand, as they add visual noise to anyone trying to understand your code at pace.
+Leaving unused code in your scripts makes them much more difficult to read and understand.
+Blocks of commented out code add visual noise to anyone trying to understand your code at pace.
 Furthermore, relying on someone to comment and uncomment things to alter the functionality of the code is **highly discouraged**.
-Doing so reduces the reproducibility of your analysis.
+Doing so reduces the reproducibility of your analysis, increases the risk that incorrect functionality is deployed and adds to the time and effort needed to get the code to run as intended.

 ````{tabs}